 QHS Medical Abbreviation

-Medical prescription abbreviations, such as the ones you might grab scrawled by your physician in your prescription or a practice medicine arrangement, may be universal source of confusion for both health care providers, also.
+Medical prescription abbreviations, such as the ones you might grab scrawled by your physician in your prescription or a practice medicine arrangement, maybe a universal source of confusion for both health care providers, also.

-The easiest way to understand Qhs medical abbreviation and others is to break it down.
+The easiest way to understand Qhs medical abbreviation and others is to break them down.
 The Q comes from the Latin word quaque, which means each or also.